Helium-Labs/arcminter/README.md

-# Gradian Arcminter
+# Arcminter

-Gradian Arcminter is a utility for minting and configuring ARC 3, 19, and 69 compliant non-fungible digital assets (NFTs) on the Algorand blockchain with support for a wide range of media types.
-The IPFS pinning service is dependency injected, and is generic.
-So far IPFS pinning clients are available for NFTStorage and Pinata.
-Asset minting and configuration transactions can be signed with WalletConnect or an ED25519 ECC key pair with a generic Signer class that's dependency injected instantiation.
+Arcminter is a utility for creating and configuring ARC 3, 19, and 69 compliant digital assets stored on Algorand, with support for a wide range of media types.
+Multiple signing and IPFS pinning options are available.

-Compatible with browser and Node environments.

-⭐ Stars ⭐ and contributions are highly appreciated.

 ## Installation